eduairet/software-architecture/_notes/12-case-study.md

 - **Data Access Layer:** Handles interactions with the database.
 - **Business Logic Layer:** Processes and formats log data received from the application.
-- **Service Interface:** Exposes methods for logging requests and errors, which can be called by the receiver.
+- **Service Interface:** Exposes methods for logging requests and errors, which can be called by the handler.

 This structure allows the logging service to be easily injected and used internally by other components, rather than being accessed via external HTTP endpoints.